wwfyde/dify-docs/en/features/workflow/nodes/knowledge-retrieval.md

 **Choosing the Knowledge Base for Query**

-Within the knowledge base retrieval node, you can add an existing knowledge base from Dify.
-For instructions on creating a knowledge base within Dify, please refer to the knowledge base [help documentation](https://docs.dify.ai/v/zh-hans/guides/knowledge-base).
+Within the knowledge base retrieval node, you can add an existing knowledge base from MoLook.
+For instructions on creating a knowledge base within MoLook, please refer to the knowledge base [help documentation](https://docs.dify.ai/v/zh-hans/guides/knowledge-base).

 **Configuring the Retrieval Strategy**